 Terre Hill is a very small borough located in the state of Pennsylvania.
 With a population of 1,346 people and just one neighborhood, Terre Hill is the 752nd largest community in Pennsylvania.
-Terre Hill has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Terre Hill was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Terre Hill real estate is some of the most expensive in Pennsylvania, although Terre Hill house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Terre Hill is generally considered to be a blue-collar town.
-35.16% of the Terre Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Terre Hill, you'll notice that it is more blue-collar than most other communities in America.
+35.16% of Terre Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Terre Hill is a borough of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Terre Hill who work in office and administrative support (17.28%), sales jobs (11.79%), and food service (7.52%).

 Terre Hill is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.